 What Does Bleu De Chanel Smell Like?

-Bleu De Chanel EDT smells like a citrusy-woody mixture with a strong grapefruit opening and a heavy dose of woodiness in the dry down.
-It’s an aromatic fougere fragrance with a touch of spiciness and freshness that will leave you astonished.
+Bleu De Chanel EDT smells like a citrusy-woody mixture with a strong grapefruit opening and a heavy woodiness in the dry down.
+It’s an aromatic fougere with a touch of spiciness and freshness.

 Top notes (1):